Skip to Content

 France men’s national handball team (Luc Abalo / Michaël Guigou / Nikola Karabatic)

 Here we are talking about a sport in France where France is probably the best country for the last twenty years competing mostly with the Nordic European countries.
-This team is six times World champion, three-time Olympic champion, and three times Europe champion.
+This team is six times World champion, three-time Olympic champion, and four times Europe champion.

 Before 1995, the national men’s team did not win any trophies.
-The Women’s national team won two times the World cup and one time the Europe cup.
+The Women’s national team won two times the World Cup and one time the Europe Cup.

 Examples of French handball players: Didier Dinart, Thierry Omeyer, Nikola Karabatic, Jackson Richardson, and Jérôme Fernandez.